skin aging

 2. Chemical or physical sunscreen?
 It's a matter of preference.

-Physical sunscreens, or mineral sunscreens, sit on the surface of the skin.
-They can feel heavier and look more noticeable, but they also provide added coverage.
-Look for active ingredients like Zinc Oxide and Titanium Dioxide to identify them.
-Porescreen SPF 40 is a multitasking physical sunscreen with SPF 40 protection that supports healthy-looking pores and minimizes their appearance with a blurring, primer-like effect, while enhancing skin tone with a hint of tint.
+• Porescreen SPF 40 is a multitasking physical sunscreen with SPF 40 protection.
+It supports healthy-looking pores, reduces their appearance with a blurring, primer-like effect, and enhances skin tone with a hint of tint.

 3. A base tan does not protect you from the sun.